Nigerian Pastor Blasts US, Speaks Out on Christian Genocide: “What a Wicked People”

 While Christian groups maintain that their members are being deliberately targeted, some foreign officials insist that the violence is more complex and not purely religious.

-Oyedepo speaks on how to tackle Nigeria's issues
+Oyedepo explains how to tackle Nigeria's issues

 Read also